“In doing it, it gives me clarification.”

 Facilitators: Tania Soubry, Laura Doehler

 You don’t need to be a professional but you do need to be able to look after your own practice.
-If you miss a session the amount is not refundable but we do offer you to come in another month when you are not signed up to come in for free.
-This offer stands for two missed practices only.
+If you miss a session the amount is not refundable.

 A couple of ground rules:

 please come on time.
 It makes a difference starting together and having time to arrive.
-Ideally aim for 10.30am as we always talk and take time to settle.
+Ideally aim for 13.15pm as we always talk and take time to arrive.

-there is a facilitator (Laura or Tania) to hold the space and guide the stages and inform you how to be in line with our Covid protocol.
-Currently we do not have masks but ventilation.
+there is a facilitator (Laura or Tania) to hold the space and guide the stages.

 it is a silent space where the sounds of breath and to some extend sounding are welcome but … sound can be very distracting and if you do use sound please keep in mind that others are right beside you sharing it and it will influence their work.
 At the same time being free to sound as you move also matters, so effectively we ask you to make wise choices and to speak your mind if something becomes too much for you to manage your own explorations.

 for the last 40 min we make use of music to benefit from the energy it gives us.
-Presently we have one musician with us who is taking care of music via live mixing but if not we take care of the music together.
+Presently we have one musician with us who is taking care of music via live mixing but if not we take care of the music together via our own libraries like Spotify etc.

 every beginning and end we get together, clarify questions for new comers, acknowledge whatever needs to be acknowledged.
 Closing at the end gives space to articulate findings and share processes.